Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 ### Parameter: `serverVersion`

+Default to 4.2.
 Specifies the MongoDB server version to use.

 - Required: No
 - Type: string